Tschis/reviews-blog/_posts/2023-08-26-children-of-morta.md

 Playable characters include:

 * John, the Warrior
   * Was fun at the beginning, but I could not figure out how to properly use his shield as much as wanted to.
 With the lack of sustain, I just thought it was a bit useless
 * Linda, the Archer
   * Was fun all around.
 The beginning was a bit hard when running out of stamina to walk and shoot, but soon this became less problematic, and so she was a very good DPS, that made a good combo with Mark.
 My wife loved her until unlocking the firecracker Lucy
 * Kevin, the Assassin
   * The second melee character, was a welcome change in pace because I was a bit annoyed with John.
-Kevin was fast and that fit my play style better.
+Kevin was fast and that fit my playstyle better.
 However, anything not getting staggered by his attacks would cause enough damage to make sustainability a problem again
 * Mark, the Monk
-    * This quickly became my favourite character, as I found his skills were more fun and useful than the other melees, and the play-style also matched mine.
-Additionally, by being able to pull a lot of enemies together, it made a very good combo with Linda, and that's where our play-through started to shine as my wife joined in, and we made a goo duo.
+  * This quickly became my favourite character, as I found his skills were more fun and useful than the other melees, and the playstyle also matched mine.
+Additionally, by being able to pull a lot of enemies together, it made a very good combo with Linda, and that is where our play-through started to shine as my wife joined in, making a good duo.
 * Lucy, the Pyromancer
   * This little firecracker got our attention since before she was available, through the story that showed her evolving and learning to dominate her skills.
 When she was made available, my wife jumped in and never let go.
 She only switched away when fatigue would settle in too much
 * Joey, the Brawler
   * My least favourite melee character.
-Too slow for my play-style, and at the beginning his hits were as weak as any of the other leveled up characters.
+Too slow for my playstyle, and at the beginning his hits were as weak as any of the other leveled up characters.
 So I disliked him from the get go as I felt it was useless to play with him when others dealt more damage.
-Turns out it was quite necessary as his hammer was very useful for the later maps, but still did not enjoy the play-style.
+Turns out it was quite necessary as his hammer was very useful for the later maps, but still did not enjoy the playstyle.
 * Apan, the Healer
   * Our least favourite and played character.
 We could not see any clear benefit from this "healer", sustain was not obviously/actively increased in any direct way (like through spells or abilities), so we found her "class" to be "wrongly advertised".
 Nevertheless, she increased passive healing, so we just leveled her enough to get some bonuses

 #### Difficulty